 I started looking through the adoptive parent profiles and found a match in the first profile I looked at.
 After I had told my caseworker, I had my phone call two days later.
 By the end of the call, we all were crying, and I told them they were going to have a little boy.
 When we had our face to face, I was so nervous but excited at the same time.
 When they got there, Melissa practically ran up and hugged me.
 All of my fears and anxiety melted away as we talked.
 Throughout the rest of my pregnancy and afterward, we emailed and talked as much as possible.
 They have been a gift from God, and I couldn’t have asked for anyone better to raise my son.

 Throughout this whole process, each step I took to get closer to the finish line, the less apprehensive I was about my decision.
-With the support system at Gladney, I knew that everything would work out for the better.
+With the support system at The Gladney Center for Adoption, I knew that everything would work out for the better.
 Now that I have placed my son with his parents and moved back home, there are a lot of emotions that I am still dealing with.
 The fact that Gladney has a support group for birth mothers and resources makes a difference in my healing process.
 If I didn’t have that, I don’t think I would be as okay right now as I am.

 The fact that Gladney has a support group for birth mothers and resources makes a difference in my healing process.